pressbooks/docs/_pages/upgrading.md

 ### Themes

 Pressbooks >= 4.0 requires that themes previously bundled with Pressbooks 3.x be installed separately.
 For installation instructions, consult the README file of the theme(s) you need to install below.
+(NOTE: theme folders must not have version numbers on the end.
+Good: `pressbooks-publisher`.
+Bad: `pressbooks-publisher-3.1.0`.
+If you are installing manually, make sure that you rename the folders appropriately.)

 Two themes are required for all Pressbooks installations: